wbucher3/personalWebsite/README.md

 # personalWebsite
-This is my website! it will be located at williambucher.com
+This is my website! once it is done, it will be available at williambucher.com